MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

 1. On the offer page, select **Create**.

-1. On the **Basics** pane, ensure the value shown in the **Subscription** field is the same one that has the roles listed in the prerequisites section.
+1. On the **Basics** pane, ensure that the value shown in the **Subscription** field is the same one that has the roles listed in the prerequisites section.

 1. The offer must be deployed in an empty resource group.
 In the **Resource group** field, select **Create new** and fill in a value for the resource group.
 Because resource groups must be unique within a subscription, pick a unique name.
 An easy way to have unique names is to use a combination of your initials, today's date, and some identifier.
 For example, *abc1228rg*.

 1. Under **Instance details**, select the region for the deployment.
 For a list of Azure regions where OpenShift operates, see [Regions for Red Hat OpenShift 4.x on Azure](https://azure.microsoft.com/explore/global-infrastructure/products-by-region/?products=openshift&regions=all).

-The following steps show you how to fill out the **ARO** pane.
+The following steps show you how to fill out the **ARO** pane shown in the following screenshot:

 :::image type="content" source="media/liberty-on-aro/azure-portal-liberty-on-aro-configure-cluster.png" alt-text="Screenshot of Azure portal showing IBM WebSphere Liberty and Open Liberty on Azure Red Hat OpenShift ARO pane." lightbox="media/liberty-on-aro/azure-portal-liberty-on-aro-configure-cluster.png":::

 1. Under **Create a new cluster**, select **Yes**.

-1. Under **Provide information to create a new cluster**, for **Red Hat pull secret**, fill in the Red Hat pull secret that you obtained in [Get a Red Hat pull secret](#get-a-red-hat-pull-secret).
+1. Under **Provide information to create a new cluster**, for **Red Hat pull secret**, fill in the Red Hat pull secret that you obtained in the [Get a Red Hat pull secret](#get-a-red-hat-pull-secret) section.
 Use the same value for **Confirm secret**.

-1. Fill in **Service principal client ID** with your service principal Application (client) ID that you obtained in [Create an Azure AD Service Principal from Azure portal](#create-an-azure-ad-service-principal-from-azure-portal).
+1. Fill in **Service principal client ID** with the service principal Application (client) ID that you obtained in the [Create an Azure Active Directory Service Principal from the Azure portal](#create-an-azure-active-directory-service-principal-from-the-azure-portal) section.

-1. Fill in **Service principal client secret** with your service principal Application secret that you obtained in [Create an Azure AD Service Principal from Azure portal](#create-an-azure-ad-service-principal-from-azure-portal).
+1. Fill in **Service principal client secret** with the service principal Application secret that you obtained in the [Create an Azure Active Directory Service Principal from the Azure portal](#create-an-azure-active-directory-service-principal-from-the-azure-portal) section.
 Use the same value for **Confirm secret**.

-The following steps show you how to fill out **Operator and application** pane and start the deployment.
+The following steps show you how to fill out the **Operator and application** pane shown in the following screenshot, and start the deployment.

 :::image type="content" source="media/liberty-on-aro/azure-portal-liberty-on-aro-operator-and-application.png" alt-text="Screenshot of Azure portal showing IBM WebSphere Liberty and Open Liberty on Azure Red Hat OpenShift Operator and application pane." lightbox="media/liberty-on-aro/azure-portal-liberty-on-aro-operator-and-application.png":::

 1. Under **IBM supported?**, select **Yes**.

-1. Leave the default option for the **Deploy an application?**.
+1. Leave the default option for **Deploy an application?**.

 1. Select **Review + create**.
-Ensure the green **Validation Passed** message appears at the top.
-If not, fix any validation problems and select **Review + create** again.
+Ensure that the green **Validation Passed** message appears at the top.
+If the message doesn't appear, fix any validation problems and then select **Review + create** again.

 1. Select **Create**.

-1. Track the progress of the deployment in the **Deployment is in progress** page.
+1. Track the progress of the deployment on the **Deployment is in progress** page.

 Depending on network conditions and other activity in your selected region, the deployment may take up to 40 minutes to complete.

 > [!NOTE]
-> This quick start deploys IBM supported WebSphere Liberty Operator, you can also select **No** to deploy Open Liberty Operator.
-The quick start hasn't deployed an application either, you can select **Yes** for **Deploy an application?** to deploy an application.
+> This quickstart deploys IBM supported WebSphere Liberty Operator, you can also select **No** to deploy Open Liberty Operator.
+The quickstart hasn't deployed an application either, you can select **Yes** for **Deploy an application?** to deploy an application.

 ## Verify the functionality of the deployment